 SOLD - Early Hanger/Cutlass by Kyle Willyard & Jared Secrest.
 This was built to be a sword with a history.
 The guard is copied from a 17th century English Mortuary sword with the thought that it had been paired with a newer blade, early in the 18th century.
 A joint project between myself and my apprentice, this sword has been aged to reflect a long period of use.
 The 25 inch, hand forged blade with single back fuller and slight upsweep has been carefully copied from an original blade in both dimension and weight.
 Often the grips of these swords were octagon in shape and wire wrapped, but this one features a grip of smooth ebony.
 A sturdy, well-made sword, equally at home on land or sea. $1200

 Antique American Officer's Saber c.
 1790-1805 This saber is an early and more rare variation of the popular Eagle Pommel.
 The 4-slot guard is a hold-over from the Rev War period.
 Patterson shows a similar sword on page 104 of his book "The American Sword".
 Sword is solid and in good condition.
 The guard retains much of the original gilding and the blade features typical military engravings of the period including a stand of arms and liberty cap.
 Much of the gold fill in the engraving is still present and the blade shows some of its original bluing.
 Blade measures 30 inches, 35 1/4 inches overall.
-This is a great piece of American history.
-Just in time to celebrate the anniversary of the Battle of New Orleans, you can toast Andrew Jackson and the boys with this saber at your side. $1150
+This is a great piece of American history. $1150

 Original European Hunting Sword Mid-Late 18th century.
 The 20 1/2" blade is most likely German made with the usual hunting scene and knot-work engravings.
 Shagreen covered wood grip shows signs of once having straps on the top and bottom.
 Broken guard has been remounted.
 This piece has seen a hard life, but is still attractive and would make a nice example for study or display. $425